ahmedfgad/GeneticAlgorithmPython/docs/source/visualize.md

 # ga_instance.plot_new_solution_rate(plot_type="plot")
 ```

-The next figure shows that, for example, generation 6 has the least number of new solutions which is 4.
-The number of new solutions in the first  generation is always equal to the number of solutions in the population (i.e. the value assigned to the `sol_per_pop` parameter in the constructor of the `pygad.GA` class) which is 10 in this example.
+The next figure shows that, for example, generation 6 has the least number of new solutions, which is 4.
+The number of new solutions in the first generation is always equal to the number of solutions in the population (the value of the `sol_per_pop` parameter in the constructor of the `pygad.GA` class), which is 10 in this example.

 ![plot_new_solution_rate_plot](https://user-images.githubusercontent.com/16560492/122475815-3322e880-cf93-11eb-9648-bf66f823234b.png)

-### `plot_type="scatter"`
+#### `plot_type="scatter"`

 The previous graph can be represented as scattered points by setting `plot_type="scatter"`.